Space colonization

 Photo of the first national flag assembled by a human on the Moon (Apollo 11, 1969).
 With colonization of space having been a critically discussed issue since the dawn of the space age, resulting in the Outer Space Treaty (1967), the flag was not to symbolize any territorial claims.

-Space colonization (or extraterrestrial colonization) is the settlement or colonization of outer space and astronomical bodies.
-The concept in its broad sense has been applied to any permanent human presence in space, such as a space habitat or other extraterrestrial settlements.
-It may involve a process of occupation or control for exploitation, such as extraterrestrial mining.
+Space colonization, or extraterrestrial colonization, is the establishment of human settlements or colonies in outer space and on astronomical bodies.
+The concept, in its broadest sense, has been applied to any permanent human presence in space, such as a space habitat or other extraterrestrial settlements.
+It may involve notions of territorial occupation, resource control for economic or military purposes, such as extraterrestrial mining, or military practice ground as shown in a space force.

-Making territorial claims in space is prohibited by international space law, defining space as a common heritage.
+Making territorial claims in space is under prohibition by international space law (ISL), defining space as a common heritage.
 International space law has had the goal to prevent colonial claims and militarization of space, and has advocated the installation of international regimes to regulate access to and sharing of space, particularly for specific locations such as the limited space of geostationary orbit or the Moon.
 To date, no permanent space settlement other than temporary space habitats have been established, nor has any extraterrestrial territory or land been internationally claimed.
 Currently there are also no plans for building a space colony by any government.
 However, many proposals, speculations, and designs, particularly for extraterrestrial settlements have been made through the years, and a considerable number of space colonization advocates and groups are active.
 Currently, the dominant private launch provider SpaceX, has been the most prominent organization planning space colonization on Mars, though having not reached a development stage beyond launch and landing systems.